ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/developer.md

 ![img.png](../images/log-capture.png)

 ### Creating the Job Plan Demo Archetype Using Command Line
+If you wish you can also ran all the commands to deploy a Job Plan from the command line as follows:

 - In a chosen location on your machine, run the following maven command.
 ```unix
 mvn archetype:generate -DarchetypeGroupId=org.ikasan -DarchetypeArtifactId=ikasan-job-plan-builder-demo-maven-plugin -DarchetypeVersion=3.3.0-scheduler-SNAPSHOT -DgroupId=org.test -DartifactId=mytest1 -Dversion=1.0.0-SNAPSHOT